kikofernandez/otp/system/doc/reference_manual/documentation.md

 ### Doc metadata

-There are three reserved metadata keys for `-moduledoc`:
+There are four reserved metadata keys for `-doc`:

 - `since` - Shows which version of the application the module was added.
 - `deprecated` - Shows a text in the documentation explaining that it is deprecated and what to use instead.